Extending Design:

 GoMA:

-As the GoMA is well known to me, it was one of the first places I considered when thinking about Extending Design, it’s easily accessible, the space is open and dyamic and here I have shown the main hall as I think it would be a space for showcasing all of the chandeliers, but as I write this I remember the balcony area and how one of the chandelers would be able to hang down through all 3 levels allowing an upclose look at one of them.
+As the GoMA is well known to me, it was one of the first places I considered when thinking about Extending Design.
+It’s easily accessible, and the space is open and dynamic.
+Here, I have shown the main hall as I think it would be a space for showcasing all of the chandeliers.
+Still, as I write this, I remember the balcony area and how one of the chandeliers would hang down through all 3 levels, allowing an up-close look at one of them.

 The GoMA would also be ideal for the QR code sculptures within the space, displayed as shown above, completely open and well-lit, with natural light flooding the space.